 Simply browsing the internet may result in malware infection if you end up on a malicious site or click a dangerous ad or popup window.

-Although you can configure your Anti-Virus software to track your online activity and stop or warn you before visiting malicious websites, they won’t stop you clicking the popup messages.
+Although you can configure your Anti-Virus software to track your online activity and stop or warn you before visiting malicious websites, they won’t stop you from clicking the popup messages.

 The best solution is to install a popup blocker browser extension.
-The popup blockers are designed to suppress unwanted popups or overlays, making the internet browsing safer and more pleasant.
+The popup blockers are designed to suppress unwanted popups or overlays, making internet browsing safer and more pleasant.

 Below are the links to the Popup Blocker for most commonly used browsers.

 If you are Microsoft Office user, make sure to keep the software up to date.
 As highlighted by Kaspersky Security Bulletin 2020, the Microsoft Office package is the most popular target for cybercriminals who continuously try to exploit the known vulnerabilities in this software.